Yukinoroh/FSLangPatch/README.md

 ca (Catalan)

 fr_CA (Canadian French)
-(Unlike with European French, the use of English loanwowards is frowned upon by both language users and standardization body, and there are recommanded neologisms even for the advanced technical vocabulary.
+(Unlike with European French, the use of English loanwowards is frowned upon by both language users and standardization body, and there are recommanded neologisms even for the technical terms used in Second Life.
 This variety of French also prefers capitalized accentuated letters.)

 uk (Ukrainian)